 One of the most interesting and outstanding antiquities in the church is the inscribed stone now standing in the recess of the priest’s door on the south side of the chancel.
 The Llanddetty Stone is a pillar of old red sandstone and is inscribed on all 4 sides; it is difficult to date accurately but is believed to be 9th century.
 The churchyard is notable as being the resting place of over 300 ex-servicemen from World War 1, World War 2, the Korean War and lesser wars.
 They all died of their war wounds at nearby Buckland Hall (which had a period as a military hospital and later a British Legion home – Crosfield House).

-Unfortunately the church has to be locked for security other than for services due to past thefts.
-More recently, part of the Llanddetty Stone was stolen but has now been retrieved and is back in its rightful place.
+Unfortunately the church has to be locked for security due to past thefts.
+More recently, part of the Llandetty Stone was stolen but has now been retrieved and is back in its rightful place.
+Since the Covid pandemic, the church has also been closed for services.

 For further information on the church building, click here for the Brecknockshire Churches Survey page.